 This stunning variety offers speckles, splashes, and spectacular contrast; raspberry leaves with white veins, and patchy green edges; a wonderful shade accent in the garden; a great container plant, indoors or out

-Raspberry Moon Caladium's attractive heart-shaped leaves remain crimson in color with distinctive white veins and tinges of green throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Raspberry Moon Caladium's attractive heart-shaped leaves remain crimson in color with distinctive white veins and tinges of green throughout the season on a plant with a mounded habit of growth.

 Raspberry Moon Caladium is a dense herbaceous annual with a mounded form.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.